Ibrahim778/VitaMic/README.md

 2. Launch App
 3. Done (?)

 Don't exit to livearea.
-It'll stop working and need a restart
+It'll stop working and need a relaunch